Polina Osipenko: Aviation career

 After graduating from flight school Osipenko subsequently served as military officer, flying a fighter.
 In 1937, she set three world records for altitude.
 In October 1937, she and Raskova set the women's flight distance record by flying from Moscow to Aktobe (1444.722 km), and in July 1938, Osipenko, Vera Lomako, and Raskova set a new record by flying non-stop from Sevastopol to Arkhangelsk in a Beriev MP-1.

 On 24 September, Grizodubova, Osipenko, and Raskova set on what was supposed to be a non-stop flight from Moscow to Komsomolsk-on-Amur in a Tupolev ANT-37.
 Because of difficult weather conditions, they missed the Komsomolsk airfield, and found themselves at the shore of the Sea of Okhotsk without any fuel left.
 Grizodubova, who was the pilot-in-command of the aircraft, decided to crash-land in the forest.
 Raskova was ordered to parachute out of the plane, forgetting her emergency kit.
 The remains of the aircraft were found by rescue crews eight days after the landing.
 Raskova found her way to them through the woods ten days after the crash.
 Grizodubova and Osipenko remained in the aircraft during the landing and survived the crash.
 They still set the women's flight distance record and won the title Hero of the Soviet Union on 2 November 1938, the only women to do so before the Second World War.

-Osipenko was killed in 1939 with Anatoly Serov during a training flight.
+Osipenko was killed during a training flight with Anatoly Serov in a UTI-4 on 11 May 1939.